gustavocoding/physical2docker/README.md

 Run the container:

 ```
-docker run --name container-name --privileged --tmpfs /run -v /sys/fs/cgroup:/sys/fs/cgroup:ro -v /path/to/large_dir:/path/inside/container -td image_name
+docker run -p 9130:9130 -p 8332:8332 --name container-name --privileged --tmpfs /run -v /sys/fs/cgroup:/sys/fs/cgroup:ro -v /path/to/large_dir:/path/inside/container -td image_name
 ```

 The last part ```-v /path/to/large_dir:/path/inside/container``` is optional, it's used when some of the backup files were ignored at build time, to be mounted later as a volume.
+Also, don't forget to expose the ports in case needes with the several '-p' arguments illustrated above.

 The container will run on the background, with support for systemd.

 To attach to it, run:

 ```
-docker exec -it --user bitcoin container-name zsh
+docker exec -it container-name zsh
 ```

-Replace the user and the shell if necessary.

 Presto!
 A container with an exact copy of the physical server.
 Although this procedure is for Fedora 28, it should work fine for